Adrian Jack: Life and career

-Jack lectured at the Royal College of Music from 1969 to 1977, then he joined BBC Radio 3 as a script-writer for music programmes.
+He lectured at the Royal College of Music from 1969 to 1977, then he joined BBC Radio 3 as a script-writer for music programmes.
 He left the BBC in 1993 and for the next ten years was active as a freelance music critic and devised and presented several radio programmes on music and architecture for BBC Radio 3 with the producers Tim Thorne and Antony Pitts, and two notable examples of radiogenic work, "Chromatic Fantasy" and "From the Diary of a Fly".
 Jack has written about music regularly since 1970 for most of the quality national papers, notably The Guardian and, later, The Independent.
 The other activity was as director of a series at the Institute of Contemporary Arts (ICA) in London, devoted to new music.
 It ran from 1978 to 1995.

 In 1986 the American pianist Yvar Mikhashoff requested a tango ("Tin-Pan Tango") to perform at the Almeida Festival in London.
 This kick-started a revival in Jack's composition.
 Reacting against his own earlier music and most of the experimental or avant-garde music he promoted at the ICA, Jack now wrote music which is, broadly speaking, tonal, and in which the emphasis is on continuity and a sense of line.
-Among his ensemble pieces, "Jigsaw" and "Notelette" were requested and performed by Sounds Positive, while "Zigzag" was requested and performed (including a broadcast on Radio 3) by Cambridge New Music Players (now known as "New Music Players".
+Among his ensemble pieces, "Jigsaw" and "Notelette" were requested and performed by Sounds Positive, while "Zigzag" was requested and performed (including a broadcast on Radio 3) by Cambridge New Music Players (now known as "New Music Players").
 His "Piano Trio" (the first of three works for the medium) was originally requested and performed by London New Music.
 Jack's first two string quartets were played and broadcast by The Smith Quartet, and the third, fourth, fifth and sixth recorded by the Arditti Quartet for the Deux-Elles.
 Of over 50 solo piano pieces, many have been performed and broadcast by Noriko Kawai and Iain Burnside, and all of Jack's music for piano duo has been performed by the Danish-based duo, Ingryd Thorson and Julian Thurber.
 Many of his scores are lodged with the British Music Information Centre (BMIC) and recordings at the British Library Sound Archive.

-Owing to ill health Adrian Jack no longer composes or makes public appearances.
+Owing to ill health Jack no longer composed in later years and withdrew from making public appearances.
+He died in June 2026, aged 83.